Cybergate9/driowww/services.md

 In a general sense we can help with technical strategy, planning, and project management to get you moving along the path towards solving your data problems.

-In specific sense we can help with technicals like:
+In a specific sense, we can help with technicals like:

 * Data Cleansing.
 * Data Processing/Conversions.